awni/awni.github.io/ctc-draft.md

 alignments between $$X$$ and $$Y$$, technically the algorithm is *alignment-free*.
 The objective function marginalizes over the allowed alignments thus model is agnostic as to how probability is distributed amongst them.
-In some problems CTC ends up alotting most of the probability towards a single alignment, though this is not guaranteed.
+In some problems CTC ends up allotting most of the probability towards a single alignment, though this is not guaranteed.
 To force the model to upweight a single alignment, we can replace the `sum` over the alignments with a `max`,